KirigiriX/PeakOfflinePatches/README.md

 # Peak Offline Patches

-This project contains lightweight binary patches for Unity-based games using the PEAK system.
+This project contains lightweight assembly patches for PEAK.
 It removes or disables online checks directly inside the compiled game files—no external tools or injectors needed.

 ---

 ## 🔧 What It Does

-- Removes server check logic from Unity games using PEAK
+- Removes server check logic on PEAK
 - Enables full offline play
 - Works by editing compiled code (usually `Assembly-CSharp.dll & PhotonUnityNetworking.dll`)